-Appendix 14 Corporate Governance Code and Corporate Governance Report of the Listing Rules (the Code) sets out the principles of good corporate governance, and three levels of recommendations: 1) mandatory disclosure requirements; 2) code provisions; and 3) recommended best practices.
-The code provisions are implemented on a comply-or-explain basis.
-The Code allows companies to choose to not adopt the Code provisions as long as a cogent explanation has been provided for the non-compliance with the particular practice.
-BlackRock expects companies that do not follow code provisions to provide explicit justification of any deviation by explaining how these serve the interests of the company's shareholders.
-Recommended best practices are only for guidance.
-BlackRock encourages companies to aim for higher standards than merely complying with what is required.
+The Code of Corporate Governance is implemented on a comply-or-explain basis.
+Companies are allowed to not adopt recommended practices as long as a cogent explanation has been provided for non-compliance with the particular practice.
+BlackRock expects companies that do not follow recommended practices to provide explicit justification of any deviation by explaining how these serve the interests of the company's shareholders.